-We have entered into employment agreements with each of our Named Executive Officers.
-Notwithstanding these employment agreements, each executive has the right to voluntarily terminate his employment at any time.
-The employment agreements set forth the general terms and conditions of each Named Executive Officer's employment and provide for certain severance benefits upon the occurrence of certain events.
+We have entered into employment agreements with Mr. Lyons and Mr. Baur.
+This discussion and the tables below reflect our employment agreements as in effect on June 30, 2017.
+The tables and discussion do not include amounts that would be paid under Mr. Baur's amended and restated employment agreement effective July 1, 2017 or Mr. Lyons' employment letter dated August 23, 2017.
+Notwithstanding these employment agreements, each of Mr. Lyons and Mr. Baur has the right to voluntarily terminate his employment at any time.
+The employment agreements set forth the general terms and conditions of Mr. Lyons' and Mr. Baur's employment and provide for certain severance benefits upon the occurrence of certain events.

-The employment agreements with the Named Executive Officers provide that if the executive officer's employment is terminated by us other than for cause, death, disability or retirement or by the executive for good reason (as defined in the employment agreements), the executive officer will receive a severance payment in bi-weekly payments over the twenty-four months after separation.
-In the case of Messrs.
-Mathis, Ellsworth and Lyons the Company will be required to provide severance benefits to the executive officer in an amount equal to one times the executive's average annual base salary plus variable compensation earned from the Company (including any such amounts earned but deferred) in the last three fiscal years before the date of termination, less normal withholdings.
-In addition Messrs.
-Mathis, Ellsworth and Lyons will receive an amount equal to one-twelfth of the executive's respective average compensation amount multiplied by the number of full years, beyond ten years, that he was consecutively employed by the Company prior to termination, less normal withholdings.
-The amount of severance benefits awarded to Messrs.
-Mathis, Ellsworth, or Lyons may not exceed two times the executive's respective average compensation amount, less normal withholdings.
+The employment agreement with Mr. Lyons in effect on June 30, 2017 provides that if Mr. Lyons' employment is terminated by us other than for cause, death, disability or retirement or by Mr. Lyons for good reason (as defined in the employment agreement), Mr. Lyons will receive a severance payment in bi-weekly payments over the twenty-four months after separation.
+The Company will be required to provide severance benefits to Mr. Lyons in an amount equal to one times Mr. Lyons' average annual base salary plus variable compensation earned from the Company (including any such amounts earned but deferred) in the last three fiscal years before the date of termination, less normal withholdings.
+In addition, Mr. Lyons will receive an amount equal to one-twelfth of Mr. Lyons' respective average compensation amount multiplied by the number of full years, beyond ten years, that he was consecutively employed by the Company prior to termination, less normal withholdings.
+The amount of severance benefits awarded to Mr. Lyons may not exceed two times Mr. Lyons' respective average compensation amount, less normal withholdings.
 These payments will be made in bi-weekly installments over the 24-month period after termination.
-Notwithstanding the foregoing, if Messrs.
-Mathis, Ellsworth, or Lyons employment termination occurs within 12 months after or otherwise in contemplation of a change in control, the severance benefits to the executive will consist of a pro-rata annual bonus and a single year of compensation in an amount equal to the average combined annual base salary and variable compensation earned by the executive officer (including any amounts earned but deferred) during the three fiscal years prior to his termination, multiplied by two and a half (2.5), less normal withholdings.
-For up to twenty-four months following the date of termination, Messrs.
-Mathis, Ellsworth, or Lyons may participate in the Company's medical and dental plans, provided that each of Messrs.
-Mathis, Ellsworth, or Lyons will be charged for the premiums applicable to himself and his dependents, if applicable.
+Notwithstanding the foregoing, if Mr. Lyons' employment termination occurs within 12 months after or otherwise in contemplation of a change in control, the severance benefits to Mr. Lyons will consist of a pro-rata annual bonus and a single year of compensation in an amount equal to the average combined annual base salary and variable compensation earned by the Mr. Lyons (including any amounts earned but deferred) during the three fiscal years prior to his termination, multiplied by two and one-half (2.5), less normal withholdings.
+For up to twenty-four months following the date of termination, Mr. Lyons may participate in the Company's medical and dental plans, provided that Mr. Lyons will be charged for the premiums applicable to himself and his dependents, if applicable.